OldManUmby/OSE.SRD.Wiki/8. Treasures/Potions/Potion of Control.md

 - **Usage:** A charm may be placed upon a human within 60’.
 One target may be charmed per round.
 - **Resisting:** The subject may **save versus spells** to resist the charm.
 - **Maximum subjects:** Up to 6 Hit Dice of humans may be charmed in this way.
 Normal humans count as ½ HD.
-- **Charmed individuals:** Regard the character as a trusted friend, and will come to their defence.
-They will obey the character’s commands, as long as these are not obviously harmful and do not contradict the subject’s alignment.
+- **Charmed individuals:** Regard the character as a trusted friend and will come to their defense.
+They will obey the character’s commands as long as these are not obviously harmful and do not contradict the subject’s alignment.

 ## Control Plant

-- **Affects:** All plants (including plant monsters) in a 30’ square area up to 60’ distant.
+- **Affects:** All plants (including plant monsters) in a 30’ square area up to 60’ distance.
 - **Commands:** Affected plants may be commanded to move around as the character wishes, and may be used to entangle creatures in the area.

 ## Control Undead